The first step to going abroad is to attend a Sharks Abroad Information Session.

 Yes!
 Students in ANY major can study abroad.
 By working closely with the Sharks Abroad Office and your Academic Advisor, students can find programs that will offer the classes they need, including core/ science classes!
 Even if your academic schedule is very rigorous, you could go abroad for summer instead of a whole semester.

 Not necessarily.
 In order to study abroad, you must have completed at least one semester at NSU and be in good academic standing.
 However, requirements vary by program and you must meet the prerequisites for the courses offered.
+As of June 2023, Seniors will not be allowed to study abroad during their last semester.
+If there are any questions about this, please be sure to reach out to learn more about alternative opportunities abroad.

 Yes, of course!
 Please keep in mind that visa requirements might be different for you depending on your home country.
 Additionally, restrictions may apply to students who are participating in an education abroad program in their home country.